tanidan/pollweb/README.md

 # pollweb
-Web service for creating and taking surveys
+The Poll Web is a simple system for conducting online surveys.